West Texas Amputation Injury Lawyer

 We’re here when you need us

-If you’ve been injured in a amputation injury incident in West Texas, you need an attorney who understands both the law and the local landscape.
+If you’ve been injured in an amputation injury incident in West Texas, you need an attorney who understands both the law and the local landscape.
 Medina & Medina represents clients throughout West Texas and is familiar with the Multiple Counties court system.
 Our West Texas team offers free consultations and charges no fee unless we win your case.

 Medina & Medina combines local expertise with proven results across West Texas.
 We offer free consultations to every West Texas victim and charge no fee unless we win your case.